 Foundational principles for businesses

-Unacceptability of over-compliance
+Unacceptability of over-compliance and extra territorial effects

-Business enterprises should respect human rights.
-Businesses shall refrain from acting in violation of human rights, including extraterritorially, and shall take all necessary measures to eliminate or drastically mitigate any adverse human rights impact while implementing sanctions measures including extraterritorially.
+Business enterprises should respect human rights and their obligations.
+Businesses shall refrain from acting in violation of human rights, including extraterritorially, and shall take all necessary measures to eliminate or drastically mitigate any adverse human rights impacts while implementing sanctions measures including extraterritorially effects.

 Businesses shall avoid human rights infringements and mitigate the consequences, if adverse effects on human rights occur due to their actions/ failure to act.